cloudfoundry-incubator/kubo-deployment/README.md

 For GCP: Check [here](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/docs/bosh#configure-your-google-cloud-platform-environment) for instructions on how to setup GCP.
 Follow the steps included in the "Deploying Infrastructure" section to pave your GCP environment and to deploy a bastion VM using the provided Terraform script.

-For other IAAS: Please follow the steps [here](https://bosh.io/docs/init.html) for all other IAASes.
+For other IAAS: Please follow the steps [here](https://bosh.io/docs/init.html).

 ## Setup BOSH configuration files